 Arts and culture

-In the last 10 years some fabulous museums have opened up and Amsterdam has really set out its vision as a cult centre on the world scale.
-Of course, this has lead to a massive upswing in tourism and not all the locals are really pleased about that, but it has meant that the cultural offerings and choices have blossomed.
+In the last ten years, some fabulous museums have opened up, and Amsterdam has really set out its vision as a cult centre on the world scale.
+Of course, this has led to a massive upswing in tourism, and not all the locals are really pleased about that, but it has meant that the cultural offerings and choices have blossomed.

 Here are some of the premier museums you can visit in the Amsterdam area for modern art, contemporary art, history, classical art and more

 There is a larger selection of the other museums here at the Amsterdam site on their Museums page.

 Amsterdam loves music, and musicians love to come to Amsterdam.
 It is a go-to place for bands to perform live and has all the necessary venues for all levels of fame and popularity. venues go from the very small and personal to the vast stadium level.
 It depends on who is playing, but the Paradiso, with its 1500 capacity, is one of the best places in the world to see a mega-band play as it always feels like you are close to the stage and can see the artists without having to watch on a huge LED screen from miles away.

 Here is a list of a selection of great places to see live music of all genres in Amsterdam, from blues to rock and from opera to folk.
 The links will take you directly to the agenda section of each venue so you can see who is playing, and you can reserve your tickets directly on the venue websites.

 The Dutch might all speak excellent English, but there is not a lot of English language theatre going on, which is fair enough; this is The Netherlands, after all!
 There are all the same regular performances, but you must keep your ear to the ground to see some English-language plays.
 It is becoming more prevalent, and many of them can be found on our Facebook page or our Facebook group.

 Here is a selection of venues and groups that have regular English-language theatre in Amsterdam: